 Chronic Obstructive Pulmonary Disease (COPD) is a serious lung problem that makes breathing tough for millions of people around the world.
 Although there’s no cure yet, catching it early and taking good care can slow down how fast it gets worse and help you feel better.
-That’s where COPD Remote Patient Monitoring (RPM) comes in.
+Remote Patient Monitoring (RPM) enhances COPD care; learn more in our Complete Guide to RPM.

 RPM lets you check your lungs functioning, like how much air you can breathe in and how much oxygen is in your blood, right from home.
 This helps doctors and physicians catch any complications early.
 Studies have found that people using RPM have way fewer surprise trips to the hospital compared to before.
 This shows that RPM can really help make COPD easier to deal with by giving doctors a better way to manage it over time.